cipherowl-ai/openECS/ecsd/README.md

 # ECS Service for Bloom Filter

 This is a Edge compliance service for Bloom filter.
-It is a simple HTTP service that can be used to check if an address is in the Bloom filter.
+It is a simple HTTP service with GRPC interface that can be used to check if an address is in the Bloom filter.

 ## Features